Kinjite: Forbidden Subjects

-Kinjite: Forbidden Subjects is a 1989 Japanese-American action thriller film starring Charles Bronson and directed by J. Lee Thompson.
-As Thompson's final film, it was the last project he and Bronson did together—a long and famed Hollywood collaboration.
-The word "kinjite" (禁じて) translates to English as "forbidden move", hinting at the subject matter.
+Kinjite: Forbidden Subjects is a 1989 American action thriller film directed by J. Lee Thompson and starring Charles Bronson, Perry Lopez, James Pax, Peggy Lipton, Sy Richardson and Juan Fernández.
+The Japanese word kinjite (禁じて) translates to English as "forbidden move", hinting at the subject matter.

-The movie marks the ninth and final collaboration between Bronson and director J. Lee Thompson.
-Beginning with the movie St. Ives in 1976, their partnership spanned nearly thirteen years.
+As Thompson's final film, it was the last project he and Bronson did together.
+Beginning with the movie St. Ives in 1976, their partnership spanned nearly 13 years.